Sheep–goat hybrid

-A sheep–goat hybrid (called a geep in popular media or sometimes a shoat (Note: Although this would technically be the correct term for the offspring of a ram and a nanny goat, the term 'shoat' is normally defined as a hog that is less than a year old.)) is a domestic bovine hybrid between a sheep and a goat.
+A sheep–goat hybrid (called a geep in popular media or sometimes a shoat (Note: Not to be confused with a young pig, the more common meaning of the word shoat.)) is a domestic bovid hybrid between a sheep and a goat.

 While sheep and goats are similar and can be mated, they belong to different genera in the subfamily Caprinae of the family Bovidae.
 Sheep belong to the genus Ovis and have 54 chromosomes, while goats belong to the genus Capra and have 60 chromosomes.
 The offspring of a sheep–goat pairing is generally stillborn.
 Despite widespread shared pasturing of goats and sheep, hybrids are very rare, demonstrating the genetic distance between the two species.
 They are not to be confused with sheep–goat chimera, which are artificially created by combining the embryos of a goat and a sheep.

 Characteristics

 There is a long-standing belief in sheep–goat hybrids, which is presumably due to the animals' resemblance to each other.
 Some primitive varieties of sheep may be misidentified as goats.
 In Darwinism – An Exposition of the Theory of Natural Selection with Some of Its Applications (1889), Alfred Russel Wallace wrote:

 [...] the following statement of Mr. Low: "It has been long known to shepherds, though questioned by naturalists, that the progeny of the cross between the sheep and goat is fertile.
 Breeds of this mixed race are numerous in the north of Europe."
 Nothing appears to be known of such hybrids either in Scandinavia or in Italy; but Professor Giglioli of Florence has kindly given me some useful references to works in which they are described.
 The following extract from his letter is very interesting: "I need not tell you that there being such hybrids is now generally accepted as a fact.
 Buffon (Supplements, tom. iii. p.
 7, 1756) obtained one such hybrid in 1751 and eight in 1752.
 Sanson (La Culture, vol. vi. p.
 372, 1865) mentions a case observed in the Vosges, France.
 Geoff.
 St. Hilaire (Hist.
 Nat.
 Gén. des reg. org., vol. iii. p.
 163) was the first to mention, I believe, that in different parts of South America the ram is more usually crossed with the she-goat than the sheep with the he-goat.
 The well-known 'pellones' of Chile are produced by the second and third generation of such hybrids (Gay, 'Hist, de Chile,' vol. i. p.
 466, Agriculture, 1862).
 Hybrids bred from goat and sheep are called 'chabin' in French, and 'cabruno' in Spanish.
 In Chile such hybrids are called 'carneros lanudos'; their breeding inter se appears to be not always successful, and often the original cross has to be recommenced to obtain the proportion of three-eighths of he-goat and five-eighths of sheep, or of three-eighths of ram and five-eighths of she-goat; such being the reputed best hybrids."